- LOI Available

 The Simons Foundation is now accepting applications for its Simons Early Career Investigator in Marine Microbial Ecology and Evolution Awards.
-The deadline for receipt of letters of intent (LOI) is November 2, 2015, 5:00 PM Eastern Time.
+The deadline for receipt of letters of intent (LOI) is November 6, 2017, 5:00 PM Eastern Standard Time.

 Microbes inhabit and sustain all habitats on Earth.
 In the oceans, microbes capture solar energy, catalyze biogeochemical transformations of important elements, produce and consume greenhouse gases, and provide the base of the food web.

-The purpose of these awards is to help launch the careers of outstanding investigators who use quantitative approaches to advance our understanding of marine microbial ecology and evolution.
-Investigators with backgrounds in different fields or with an interest in collaborating with modelers or theorists are encouraged to apply.
-Investigators may focus directly on marine microbes or on fundamental problems that are highly relevant to understanding marine microbial ecosystems.
+The purpose of these awards is to help launch the careers of outstanding investigators who will advance our understanding of marine microbial ecology and evolution through experiments, modeling or theory.
+Projects focusing on the microbiomes of invertebrates or vertebrates or on paleontological records will not be considered this year.
+Investigators with backgrounds in different fields are encouraged to apply.

-Applicants must hold the Ph.D. or equivalent degree.
-She/he must have carried out research in an independent position (tenure-track or equivalent) for at least two years and no more than eight years (start date between November 2007 and November 2013) and must currently hold a tenure-track or tenured position, or equivalent, in a U.S. institution.
-She/he must be the principal investigator (PI) or co-PI currently, or within the past year, on a grant from a federal agency or major foundation.
-Applicants may currently be working in a related field but must submit an innovative proposal for research that will advance the understanding of marine microbial ecology and/or evolution.
+Applicants must hold a Ph.D. or equivalent degree.
+She/he must have carried out research in a tenure-track or equivalent independent position for at least one year and no more than eight years (start date between November 2009 and November 2016) and must currently hold a tenure-track, tenured, or equivalent independent position in a U.S. or Canadian institution.
+She/he must be the principal investigator (PI) or co-PI currently or within the past year on a research grant from a national governmental agency or major foundation.

 About the Awards

 Grants will be for $180,000 USD per year, including indirect costs (limited to 20 percent of modified total direct costs), for a period of three years, subject to annual reviews and continuation of research in areas relevant to the purpose of this program.
-Appropriate expenses include salary support for the Investigator and postdoctoral and graduate research assistants, travel, equipment, supplies and other research expenses.
-Awards will begin April 1, 2016.
-Investigators will participate annually in related Simons Foundation activities.
-All travel and accommodation expenses exclusively related to such events will be reimbursed outside of the award funds.
-Awards will be governed by the Simons Foundation Life Sciences policies, which can be found at http://www.simonsfoundation.org/funding/policies-and-forms/.
+Appropriate expenses include salary support for the investigator and postdoctoral and graduate research assistants, travel, equipment, supplies and other research expenses.
+Awards will begin April 1, 2018.
+Awards will be governed by the Simons Foundation policies, which can be found at http://www.simonsfoundation.org/funding/policies-and-forms/.

 Submission of Letter of Intent

-Prospective applicants must submit a letter of intent (LOI) by November 2, 2015, 5:00 PM Eastern Time.
+Prospective applicants must submit a letter of intent (LOI) by November 6, 2017, 5:00 PM Eastern Standard Time.
 LOIs must be completed electronically and submitted using forms provided at https://proposalcentral.altum.com/.
 Please log in as an applicant, go to the grant opportunities tab, scroll to simons foundation and click apply now for the “Simons Early Career Investigator in Marine Microbial Ecology and Evolution Awards” program.
-For assistance, please call 800-875-2562 or email pcsupport(replace this with the @ sign)altum.com.
+For assistance, please call 800-875-2562 or email firstname.lastname@example.org.

 The following templates must be downloaded and submitted to proposalCENTRAL: